 Participation in Care of Infected Patients

 Since nurses provide "services with respect for human dignity and the uniqueness of the client, unrestricted by considerations of social and economic status, personal attributes, or the nature of health problems" (ANA Code of Ethics for Nurses with Interpretive Statements, 2001), faculty or students may not refuse to participate in the care of infected patients or any other type of patient.
-Under unusual circumstances (such as open lesions or weeping dermatitis) this ethical mandate may be reconsidered; health care workers with open lesions or weeping dermatitis should refrain from all direct patient care and from handling equipment until the condition resolves.
+Under unusual circumstances (such as open lesions or weeping dermatitis or immunosuppressed) this ethical mandate may be reconsidered; health care workers with open lesions or weeping dermatitis should refrain from all direct patient care and from handling equipment until the condition resolves.

 Exposure to HIV/HBV